open-edge-insights/eii-azure-bridge/README.md

 * Please follow `Step 4 - Deployment` above for deployment

-Below is an example digital twin for the EIS Azure Bridge:
+Below is an example digital twin for the EII Azure Bridge:

 ```json
 {